technicalpickles/jeweler/README.markdown

     $ rake version:bump:patch # 1.5.1 -> 1.5.2
     $ rake version:bump:minor # 1.5.1 -> 1.6.0
     $ rake version:bump:major # 1.5.1 -> 2.0.0

+If you need to do an arbitrary bump, use the same task you used to create `VERSION.yml`:

+    $ rake version:write MAJOR=6 MINOR=0 PATCH=3

 After that, commit and push it: